MauriceWebb/html-email-updater/readme.md

 4. All elements that match the selector of a declared style should have the styles applied inline to support clients that don't support head styles
 5. All media queries can only be `screen`, `min-width`, and `max-width` based as some clients don't support height based media queries
 6. The first rule inside each media query should be a non-applicable with benign side-effects as some clients won't prefix the first rule.
 Ex: `.non-used-class: { color: black; }`
-7. Media queries should be nested within another media query as some clients do not support nested media queries
+7. Media queries should __NOT__ be nested within another media query as some clients do not support nested media queries